 LENGTH OF COURSE 1 Semester in Year 7.
-In Year 8, this subject is integrated into other HASS subjects,
+In Year 8, this subject is integrated into other HASS subjects.

 This course will combine elements of Civics and Citizenship, and Economics and Business.
 Students will study the Australian Government and how it aims to protect all Australians and uphold the rights of individuals.
-In studying how Australians can actively participate in their democracy, students will have the opportunity to organise and hold a mock class election.
-Candidates and their party will choose a current issue that they will take to the voters and will go on the campaign trail, complete with slogans, media and hustings, and culminating in a mock election.
+In Year 7, students will explore democracy, and cultural and religious diversity in Australia.
+By the end of Year 8, they will explore the roles of political parties, and how laws are made.
+Both courses seek to develop skills of analysis and research.

-In Economics and Business, students explore what makes a successful business and consider how entrepreneurial behaviour contributes to business success.
-They develop their understanding of economics and business concepts by exploring what it means to be a consumer and a producer in the market, and the ways markets work within Australia.
-They will investigate the types of work that exist and the importance of personal organisation and financial planning for them as future consumers.
+In Year 7 Economics and Business, students explore why businesses exist.
+They identify how entrepreneurial behaviour contributes to business success.
+In Year 8, they develop their understanding of economics and business concepts by exploring what it means to be a consumer and a producer in the market, and the ways markets work within Australia.
+Students will be introduced to the taxation system.